RITHESH89/Walking-Running-Classification/README.md

 ##  Results
 - The trained model successfully classifies **Walking** and **Running** activities.
 - Achieved **high accuracy** on test data.
-- Can be extended for real-time activity recognition.
+- Can be extended for real-time activity recognition..